bhishekprajapati/pyscan/README.md

 - Browse **historical PYUSD transactions**.
 - View **historical transactions** for a specific wallet address.
 - Check **PYUSD balance** of any wallet address.
+- Download Table Data: Export table data to CSV format directly from the page for easier offline analysis.
+- Calendar Date Filter: Use a calendar date selector to filter transactions in the data tables based on specific timeframes.
+- Efficient Pagination: Paginated terabytes of on-chain transaction data to ensure smooth and fast browsing without compromising performance.

 ### 📊 2.
 Analytics